AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module8/ex2.md

 * Pipeline File
 * Evaluator File

-Additionally, at the end of the Scoring Run, the output with recommendations is stored in Adobe Experience Platform, in the **Platform Demo - Recommendations Output**-dataset.
+Additionally, at the end of the Scoring Run, the output with recommendations is stored in Adobe Experience Platform, in the **AEP Demo - Recommendations Output**-dataset.

 You can verify this [by opening the Platform Demo - Recommendations Output-dataset in Adobe Experience Platform](https://platform.adobe.com/dataset).